Florida judge temporarily blocks transfer of downtown Miami land for Trump's presidential library

-The move by Circuit Judge Mavel Ruiz came after a Miami activist alleged that officials at a local college violated Florida's open government law when they gifted the sizable plot of real estate to the state, which then voted to transfer it to the foundation for President Trumps' planned library.
+The move by Circuit Judge Mavel Ruiz came after a Miami activist alleged that officials at a local college violated Florida's open government law when they gifted the sizable plot of real estate to the state, which then voted to transfer it to the foundation for the planned library.

-“This is not an easy decision,” Mavel said Tuesday when explaining her ruling from the bench.
+“This is not an easy decision,” Mavel said Tuesday when explaining her ruling from the bench, finding that the college didn't give the public reasonable notice ahead of the vote last month.

 “This is not a case, at least for this court, rooted in politics,” she added.